Corrade/OW-workshop/README.md

 In this code I'm assuming you'd like to detect hitscan from an event player's eye position in the direction they're facing.
 If this isn't suitable for your project, please check the [explanation](#explanation) section and make the appropriate changes.

-Let player variable `C` (`PV'C`) be the center of the object, `PV'R` be the radius of the object and `PV'A` be the player's maximum range.
+Let player variable `C` (`pC`) be the center of the object, `pR` be the radius of the object and `pA` be the player's maximum range.
 Then `code.txt` will return `True` if the object is being hit by the event player at the moment of execution, and will return `False` otherwise.